 The R76 Viljoenskroon Road constitutes the key road in the immediate study area (Figure 3.4 and Photograph 3.2).
 The R76 provides a link between the R30 (Bothaville-Klerksdorp) and Viljoenskroon, where it intersects with the R59 (Bothaville-Vredefort).
 Interviewees indicated that the road is in a very poor state.
 This was confirmed during the site visit.
-Study area properties are accessed directly off the R76 or the intersecting N-S aligned S729 and Vermaasdrift Road.
+The W-E aligned S642 (Vierfontein gravel road) to the south of the site provides a link between Vierfontein and the R501 (Potchefstroom).
+Study area properties are accessed directly off the R76, the Vierfontein gravel road, or the N-S aligned Vermaasdrift Road (Stilfontein).
 A number of properties are only accessible via internal (private) farm roads within larger farms.
-The W-E aligned S642 (Vierfontein Road) to the south of the site provides a link between Vierfontein and the R501 (Potchefstroom).

-Figure 3.4: Mercury North PV Cluster (pink fill) in relation to affected and adjacent properties (yellow), existing Eskom lines (orange) and local road network, viz Viljoenskroon Road (red), S729 (blue), S642 (purple), Vermaasdrift Road (light pink) and S643 (green).
+Figure 3.4: Mercury South PV Cluster (pink fill) in relation to affected and adjacent properties (yellow), existing Eskom lines (orange) and local road network, viz Viljoenskroon Road (red), S729 (blue), S642 (purple), Vermaasdrift Road (light pink) and S643 (green).